-Ref Process Refer to Delegation Limits School Business Manager (SBM), Trust Finance Manager (TFM) Headteacher (HT) Trust Accountant (TA) Chief Finance Officer (CFO) Chief Executive Officer (CEO) element Board and ESFA approval required 29.
-Authority to sign off the legal contract for termination payments Section Two: Other Transactions No delegation No delegation No delegation No delegation CEO up to £50,000, Over £50,000 Board and ESFA approval required 30.
+Ref Process Refer to Delegation Limits School Business Manager (SBM), Trust Finance Manager (TFM) Headteacher (HT) Trust Accountant (TA) Chief Finance Officer (CFO) Chief Executive Officer (CEO) 29.
+Authority to sign off the legal contract for termination payments Section Two: Other Transactions No delegation No delegation No delegation No delegation Up to £50,000, Over £50,000 Board and DfE approval required 30.
 Authority to instruct the payroll provider to process BACS payments for each pay run Section Two: Payroll No delegation Delegated authority for Academy payroll Delegated authority for Central payroll, approve Trust payroll BACS with CFO or CEO Delegated authority for Central payroll, approve Trust payroll BACS with Trust Accountant or CEO Delegated authority for Central payroll, approve Trust payroll BACS with CFO or Trust Accountant 31.
 Authority to instruct the payroll provider to make BACS reductions or recalls Section Two: Payroll No delegation For Academy payroll For Central payroll For Central payroll For Central payroll